tilaboy/taxonomy-matcher/README.md

     print(matched)
 ```

-And an example of the Taxonomy in Json:
+And an example of the Taxonomy in JSON:
 ```
 {
   "meta": {